chat-builder-plugin

 Where design decisions actually live

-I recreated iMessage in React Native and again in SwiftUI.
-One started from a Figma design system.
-The other started from Apple's documentation.
+I recreated iMessage in React Native from a Figma design system, then again in SwiftUI from Apple's documentation.
 The comparison changed how I think about where design decisions belong.

 ·6 min readThe case for building your own Figma plugins